-Whenever this Court has either criminally convicted, disbarred, suspended, or publicly reprimanded an active member of this Court's Bar, and the attorney is an active member of the bar of any other jurisdiction or court, the Clerk shall, within fourteen (14) days of the conviction, disbarment, suspension, or public reprimand, transmit to the disciplinary authority in such other jurisdiction or court, a certificate of the conviction or a certified copy of the judgment or order of disbarment, suspension, or public reprimand, as well as to the last known office and residence addresses of the defendant or respondent.
-This provision shall not apply to discipline imposed under L.R.
-705.3 when this Court only imposes discipline identical to the discipline imposed by another court or bar authority.
+Whenever this Court has either criminally convicted, disbarred, suspended, publicly reprimanded, or transferred to disability inactive status an active member of this Court's Bar, and the attorney is an active member of the bar of any other jurisdiction or court, the Clerk shall, within fourteen (14) days of the conviction, disbarment, suspension, public reprimand, or transfer to disability inactive status, transmit to the disciplinary authority in such other jurisdiction or court, a certificate of the conviction or a certified copy of the judgment or order of disbarment, suspension, or public reprimand, or transfer to disability inactive status, as well as to the last known office and residence addresses of the defendant or respondent.
+This provision shall not apply to discipline or other action imposed under L.R.
+705.3 when this Court only imposes discipline or other action identical to the discipline or other action imposed by another court or bar authority.